We follow the requirements of the National Curriculum in history.

 It is important for our children to be able to look at how the past is represented and ask questions as to its reliability.
 They must use historical events to understand how all sections of society were treated and acknowledge their place in history.
 Encouraging argument and debate, we believe, is a healthy way for children to understand our past and use this knowledge to bring about a fair and equal tomorrow.

 The year is divided between teaching geography and history.
-The two subjects are taught alternate half terms as weekly lessons.
-At WCPS, we believe in making links not only within history, but also with geography.
-Knowledge acquired in geography lessons can be used to deepen understanding in history, such as studying rainforests in year 5 geography, then reflecting on this knowledge when looking at how Mayan housing was affected by the climate in year 6.
+At WCPS, we believe in making links not only within history, but also across the curriculum.
+For example, knowledge acquired in geography lessons can be used to deepen understanding in history, such as studying rainforests in year 5 geography, then reflecting on this knowledge when looking at how Mayan housing was affected by the climate in year 6.

 In foundation stage, the children are given a sense of how things can change over time, both for themselves and their local environment.
 In nursery, stories are used to help sequence ideas.
 This helps them understand how events are ordered and allows links to be made to real life, such as their school day.
 Life cycles also help our children to understand how humans and animals change over time.
 Exploring the seasons gives the children a sense of passing time and how the changes in our environment can help to identify particular parts of the year.
 In Reception, this knowledge is revisited and built on by introducing artefacts and encouraging the children to develop a sense of ‘what’s the same and what’s different.’